 - Envelope Amount: the amount is based on each school board's 2016-17 salary and performance-related pay envelope and approved maximum rate of increase in its executive compensation program for the 2017-18 school year.
-Each school board's amount is set out in the Grants for Student Needs Legislative Grants for the 2020-2021 School Board Fiscal Year regulation. - Adjustment Amount: this amount provides an adjustment to account for increases already funded through GSN salary benchmarks in respect of salary increases in 2017-18 for supervisory officers.
-In 2020-21, this is calculated using the following formula:
+Each school board's amount is set out in the GSN regulation. - Adjustment Amount: this amount provides an adjustment to account for increases already funded through GSN salary benchmarks in respect of salary increases in 2017-18 for supervisory officers.
+This is calculated using the following formula:

-$$-2,219 \times (A + B \times C/D + 0.5)$$

-up to a maximum reduction of 30% of the envelope amount, where:
+$$$-2,219 \times (A + B \times C/D + E)$$$ up to a maximum reduction of 30% of the envelope amount, where:

-- A = Number of Funded Senior Executives (FSE) from the Board Administration Allocation - B = The amount that is multiplied by the supervisory officer benchmark in the Salary & Benefits Component of the PLG - C = Actual PLG allocation - D = Maximum PLG allocation
+- A = Number of Funded Senior Executives from the Board Administration Allocation - B = The amount that is multiplied by the supervisory officer benchmark in the Salary & Benefits Component of the PLG excluding the amount generated by the Indigenous Education Lead (IEL)